Sunday, September 28, 2014

 This reminder of the connection of speech to the speaker is especially important in psychotherapy and supervision, but it is just as relevant in teaching and parenting.
 It’s a general requirement for appropriate engagement in any venue.

 Take a question my psychotherapy students, typically in their twenties, might face.
-What is their credibility, what can they effectively say working with a late middle aged couple coping with disappointments in their marriage, struggling with their adult children, while silently questioning whether to remain married?
+What is their credibility, what can they effectively say working with a late middle-aged couple coping with disappointments in their marriage, struggling with their adult children, while silently questioning whether to remain married?
 Imagine my students watching a videotape of my intervention with this couple.

-As a man in his sixties, married more than once, a father, a professor sitting in a well appointed office at a fashionable address, what I can get away with saying to this couple is different from what my students can.
+As a man in his sixties, married more than once, a father, a professor sitting in a well-appointed office at a fashionable address, what I can get away with saying to this couple is different from what my students can.
 I have both the wear and tear and a much nicer office.
 I speak from experience.
 Of course, so do my students, but as young adults they necessarily present themselves differently than I do.
 Even as they attempt the role of “professional” or “psychologist” they manifest a voice and an authority that differs from mine.

 How is the therapist supposed to appear?
 At this stage of life, I look the part.
 Many of my students and trainees don’t.